zhijian-liu/torchprofile/README.md

 # torchprofile

-This tool is used to profile the NN models.
+This tool is used to profile the MACs of PyTorch models.
+It is based on `torch.jit.trace`, which is more general and accurate than hook-based profilers.

 ## Installation